numat/tripplite/README.md

 To use in shell scripts, parse the json output with something like [jq](https://stedolan.github.io/jq/).
-For example, `tripplite | jq '.status."ac present"` will return whether or not the unit detects AC power.
+For example, `tripplite | jq '.status."ac present"'` will return whether or not the unit detects AC power.

 Python